RichardMN/covidregionaldatagraphs/extra/Report France.md

 # Acceleration calculations - national

-This accelaration calculation is made based on a proxy for test positivity calculated by comparing the number of new cases each day with the number of tests taken each day.
+This acceleration calculation is made based on a proxy for test positivity calculated by comparing the number of new cases each day with the number of tests taken each day.